stoffee/cloud_boinc_covid-19_rosetta_at_home/README.md

 # Deploy Rosetta at Home in the Cloud for COVID-19 Research

-- Got some free credits you want to waste?<br>
+- Got some free cloud credits you want to use up?<br>
 [Sign up for $300 in GCP credit](https://cloud.google.com/free)<br>
 [Sign up for $200 in Azure credit](https://azure.microsoft.com/en-us/free/)<br>
 [Sign up for $300 in Alicloud credit](https://www.alibabacloud.com/campaign/free-trial)<br>
 [Sign up for the free tier at AWS](https://aws.amazon.com/free/)<br>
-- Looking for a different way to GIVE this year?
+- Bored at home and want to use free cloud credits to learn about terraform?

 ![COVID-19](https://dp9bxf2pat5uz.cloudfront.net/wp-content/uploads/CoVid-19_1080p_c_NW.jpg)
 <br>